-Characters on stage go from two separate people in separate worlds to a relationship when they have emotional connection, history, feelings, status between each other, knowledge of each other, behaviour, games when they are affected by each other.
+Characters on stage go from two separate people in separate worlds to a relationship when they have emotional connection, history, feelings, status between each other, knowledge of each other, behaviour and games where they are affected by each other.
 ‘Brothers’ is just a word on stage, it’s everything else that makes it a relationship.

 I was lucky enough to be taught by John Cremer when I started impro (my favourite ever teacher of anything) and he used to stop scenes sometimes and say something like:

 “You’ve got two people on stage, an elephant, five nuclear weapons, a radar, a big red button and a gun.
 What’s the most interesting thing on stage?”